Honoring Our Soldiers

 Kathleen

-This weeks challenge comes from a quote I read by the great French novelist and playwright, Honore de Balzac.
+This post comes from a quote I read by the great French novelist and playwright, Honore de Balzac.

 “When you doubt your power, you give power to your doubt.”